-Whether you’re a carry-on-only kind of person or not, knowing the Transportation Security Administration’s liquid limits is essential for anyone who wants to travel by plane (without headaches) in the United States.
+Whether you’re a carry-on-only kind of person or not, knowing the Transportation Security Administration’s (TSA) liquid limits is essential for anyone who travels by plane in the United States.
 Yet understanding which of your toiletries, foods, and other items even count as “liquid”—let alone how best to pack them—can get confusing.
 Use this guide to understand the TSA’s rules and restrictions about liquids, common exceptions, and tips to help ensure your next airport security screening goes smoothly.

 The TSA’s liquid limit for carry-ons—known as the 3-1-1 rule—allows travelers to pack liquids, aerosols, gels, creams, and pastes under 3.4 ounces (100 milliliters) in their carry-on bags.
-This amounts to one quart-sized bag per person, or roughly nine 3.4-ounce containers in a single quart-sized bag.
+Passengers are allowed up to one quart-sized bag per person, or roughly nine 3.4-ounce containers in a single quart-sized bag.
 Anything more will have to go in a checked bag or risk being tossed out.

 Completely empty bottles, such as your reusable water bottle, are allowed through the TSA checkpoint since (spoiler alert!) they don’t contain any liquids at that moment.

 The TSA allows all of the following common toiletries in your carry-on only in containers that are 3.4 ounces or less:

 - Shampoos and conditioners